esciara/chef-provisioning-examples/README.md

 ```

 ## Launch the examples with AWS setup

+**Note**: AWS might not work at the present because of default security groups issues.
+This is because port 22 for SSH is closed in the default security group, and therefore Chef Provisioning cannot connect to it once it is created.
+Three potential workarounds that need to be tested:

+* Manually open by default port 22 on the default security group => bad hack...
+Will mean port 22 is opened to every future instance created on AWS (manually or automatically).
+* Manually create a VPC with a security group for that VPC that opens port 22 and then change the `aws_setup.rb` to use it for the maching => a bit safer if you use this VPC only for your tests purposes.
+* Create automatically the VPC and the security group using [AWS SDK for Ruby](http://aws.amazon.com/fr/sdk-for-ruby/) or [Chef Provisioning AWS driver](https://github.com/opscode/chef-provisioning-aws) => rocks but probably too complicated for this set of examples.

 Same as for the Vagrant setup but by replacing `vagrant_setup.rb` with `aws_setup.rb`.